 Many of today’s new parents find themselves without the village of support that they have historically relied on when bringing home a new baby.
-Some modern moms are turning to postpartum doulas to help them adjust to life with a newborn.
+Therefore, some modern moms are turning to postpartum doulas to help them adjust to life with a newborn.

 Corey Engmann never considered hiring a postpartum doula until she learned she was expecting twins.
-Feeling overwhelmed and worried about how she would handle twin babies, along with the pressing needs of her 2-year-old, she turned to Teresa Marshall, a certified birth and postpartum doula, to help her after her twins arrived.
+She was feeling overwhelmed and worried about how she would handle two babies, along with the pressing needs of her 2-year-old.
+So, she turned to Teresa Marshall, a certified birth and postpartum doula, to help her after her twins arrived.

 For four months after the birth of the twins, Marshall spent five nights a week at Engmann’s home providing support, encouragement and help.
-Her assistance enabled Engmann to get the sleep she needed to recover from a physically demanding pregnancy.
+Above all, her assistance enabled Engmann to get the sleep she needed to recover from a physically demanding pregnancy.

 “I can easily say that hiring Teresa was the best thing I have ever done for myself and our family,” Engmann says.
-“During the day I could be present, loving and enjoying all three of my children.
+“As a result, during the day I could be present, loving and enjoying all three of my children.
 It wasn’t the endless cycle of fatigue and frustration as it sometimes was during the first few months with my first child.”

 What is a postpartum doula?

 The first six weeks after a newborn arrives can be a mixture of happiness and anxiety as the family settles into a new routine.
-Many of today’s new mothers lack the support network that generations of mothers have relied on in the past.
-Close family and friends are busy with their own responsibilities, and partners often must return to work within days.
-A postpartum doula can provide valuable experience and support.
+In addition, many of today’s new mothers lack the support network that generations of mothers have relied on in the past.
+Close family and friends are busy with their own responsibilities, and partners often return to work within days.
+Subsequently, a postpartum doula can provide valuable experience and support.

 “A lot of women are waiting to have children until they are much older.
 Their parents are older or live in other parts of the country,” says Marshall, who in addition to her work as a birth and postpartum doula, is a facilitator for a pregnancy and postpartum depression and anxiety support group.
 “With [the risk of] postpartum depression, it’s so important for women not to be isolated.”